 Most people call it the “Gold Rush Road Trip,” as it takes you to some of the historic sights that mark the California Gold Rush in 1849.
 I previously wrote about it for the San Francisco Chronicle in a story about California road trip routes, though this is a shorter version than I laid out in that story.

-Over the course of four days, this road trip from San Francisco starts on the southern part of California Highway 49 (renamed for the ’49 gold rush!) and works north along that highway to end in the gold rush-era town of Nevada City.
-You’ll stop in places like Groveland, where the state marker notes the nearby discovery of gold that sparked the ‘rush,’ and Mercer Caverns near Murphy, where you’ll see that the Sierras are full of stunning geologic wonders beyond just gold.
+Over the course of four days, this San Francisco road trip route starts on the southern part of California Highway 49 (renamed for the ’49 gold rush!) and works north along that highway to end in the gold rush-era small town of Nevada City.
+You’ll stop in communities like Groveland, where the state marker notes the nearby discovery of gold that sparked the ‘rush,’ and Mercer Caverns near Murphy, where you’ll see that the Sierra Nevada mountains are full of stunning geologic wonders beyond just gold.

 (Bonus: if you’re an astronomy nerd, the first amateur astronomical observatory in California is located in Volcano, California.
 I wrote about it for the Chronicle, too.)